 The brothel itself is an upgradeable home base.
 Though running it day-to-day isn't my job I do get to decide whether to build privacy booths or a diner, and whether to hire more security or more janitors.
 Again, it's not as sexy as you'd expect.
 And though there are sex scenes, they're pixel-art placeholders to be replaced later in development.
 [Update: Although new animations are in the works, the originals will remain as well.]

 That's not to suggest the motivation for putting sex in it was cynical, because I don't think it was, but there's obviously an audience out there for RPGs that don't coyly slap underwear on characters in romance scenes.
-Memoirs of a Battle Brothel is one of several games that earned its initial funding directly from that audience via crowdfunding, both through Kickstarter and Patreon, and then moved on to more traditional means, having since signed on with publisher TinyHat to release in Steam Early Access.
+Memoirs of a Battle Brothel is one of several games that earned its initial funding directly from that audience via crowdfunding, both through Kickstarter and Patreon (opens in new tab), and then moved on to more traditional means, having since signed on with publisher TinyHat to release on Steam (opens in new tab).